 How to Prevent Tunnel Vision?

 Peripheral vision loss because of incurable syndromes or diseases is difficult to prevent.
 With proper treatment, the severity of vision loss can be reduced.
 For other causes, you can try these solutions -

 - Get a regular eye test or comprehensive eye test.
 Getting frequent checkups can detect any eye diseases in the early stages.
 You can get the treatment sooner and save your eyesight.

 - Eat a healthy diet.
 If you have diabetes, keep tabs on your blood sugar levels.

 - Maintain a healthy lifestyle, no smoking or excessive liquor consumption.

 - Wear sunglasses when going outdoors.
 You can protect your eyes from excessively bright light and UV rays.

 - Avoid straining your eyes.
 Limit your time on digital screens.
-Wear blue light glasses if you use digital devices for long hours.
+Wear glasses that block blue light if you use digital devices for long hours.
 These glasses block blue lights and give you a strain-free vision.